yzhang37/655ImageMiniProject/README.md

 	`python3 -m worker.py 0 10.10.3.1 2890`

 6. After the manager and the workers are running, open a browser and use the url given in the manager to upload images.

+## Note
+1. Video url:
+2. Recommand upload images of small size and don't upload too much images(e.g. no more than 3 images) because GENI nodes cannot handle too much work.
+3. We provide a sample image(download.jpeg) for you to test.